META-CMP/data/data/study search/database search/raw/EconLit search/README.md

-# Initial raw data from EconLit database search
+# Raw data from EconLit database search

 Here you find the original data we retrieved from the  [EconLit database](https://www.aeaweb.org/econlit/).